Feyenoord and Oranje legend Jansen passes away | Inside UEFA

 World Cup finals

-Jansen additionally performed 65 instances for the Netherlands, which remains to be a report for a Feyenoord participant.
-His worldwide profession included two World Cup ultimate defeats: to West Germany (1-2) in 1974 and Argentina (1-3) 4 years later, each towards the host nations.
+Jansen additionally performed 65 occasions for the Netherlands, which remains to be a report for a Feyenoord participant.
+His worldwide profession included two World Cup remaining defeats: to West Germany (1-2) in 1974 and Argentina (1-3) 4 years later, each towards the host nations.

 “The born Rotterdammer was a master at making football seem simple,” the Royal Netherlands Football Association (KNVB) mentioned in tribute.
 “He leaned on his good technique and masterful tactical insight.
 He could read the game quickly.
 He was an indispensable link in the successful Oranje generation of the 1970s.”